 A good manager/partner should have a university-level degree in business administration or a similarly applicable field.
 Further education might be favoured.
 Manager/partners are expected to have years of experience in managerial positions, and should have an analytical and a goal-driven mind.
 On average, the manager/partner earns approximately $123,000 a year.

-There is more than meets the eye when it comes to being a manager/partner.
+There is more than meets the eye when it comes to being a Manager/Partner.
 For example, did you know that they make an average of $50.3 an hour?
-That's $104,036 a year!
+That's $104,631 a year!

 Between 2018 and 2028, the career is expected to grow 6% and produce 150,600 job opportunities across the U.S.

-There are certain skills that many managers/partner have in order to accomplish their responsibilities.
+There are certain skills that many Managers/Partner have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, leadership skills and creativity.
+We discovered that a lot of resumes listed Management skills, Problem-solving skills and Time-management skills.

-If you're interested in becoming a manager/partner, one of the first things to consider is how much education you need.
-We've determined that 50.8% of managers/partner have a bachelor's degree.
-In terms of higher education levels, we found that 22.3% of managers/partner have master's degrees.
-Even though most managers/partner have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a Manager/Partner, one of the first things to consider is how much education you need.
+We've determined that 69.4% of Managers/Partner have a bachelor's degree.
+In terms of higher education levels, we found that 13.1% of Managers/Partner have master's degrees.
+Even though most Managers/Partner have a college degree, it's possible to become one with only a high school degree or GED.

-You may find that experience in other jobs will help you become a manager/partner.
-In fact, many manager/partner jobs require experience in a role such as manager.
-Meanwhile, many managers/partner also have previous career experience in roles such as account executive or account manager.
+You may find that experience in other jobs will help you become a Manager/Partner.
+In fact, many Manager/Partner jobs require experience in a role such as Manager.
+Meanwhile, many Managers/Partner also have previous career experience in roles such as Account Executive or General Manager.